20 Movies With Full Frontal Nudity

 16. Shame (2011)

 This Steve McQueen directorial stars Michael Fassbender and Carey Mulligan in the leads.
-It centers on 30-something-year-old Brandon, who is a sex addict and all that he thinks about is sex, and that’s only when he is not having it.
+It centers on 30-something-year-old Brandon, who is a sex addict, and all that he thinks about is sex, and that’s only when he is not having it.
 But what those close to him do not know is that he is struggling with the addiction.
 However, when his estranged sister Sissy arrives to stay at his place for a while, his life takes a different turn that, albeit unpleasant, offers a fruitful realization.
 To know what that is, you can stream ‘Shame’ here.

 15. The Girl Next Door (2007)

 This movie is directed by Gregory Wilson and is based on the 1989 novel of the same name by Jack Ketchum, who based it on the 3-month-long brutal torture of American teen Sylvia Marie Likens orchestrated by her caregiver Gertrude Baniszewski.
 Sylvia died due to her injuries on October 26, 1965, in Indianapolis, Indiana.
-In the film, we see a teenager named Meg Loughlin (Blythe Auffarth), and her sister Susan (Madeline Taylor) arrive at their aunt Ruth’s (Blanche Baker) place after losing their parents in an accident.
+In the film, we see a teenager named Meg Loughlin (Blythe Auffarth) and her sister Susan (Madeline Taylor) arrive at their aunt Ruth’s (Blanche Baker) place after losing their parents in an accident.
 What the siblings do not know is that Ruth is a psychopath who begins brutally assaulting them, especially sexually.
 You can stream the film here, but we warn you that it is not for the squeamish.

 14. It Follows ( 2014)

 David Robert Mitchell is the director of this horror film that revolves around 19-year-old Jay, played by Maika Monroe.
-While Jay is all in for boys, sleeping with her new date, Hugh, turns into a nightmare after she comes to know that she has been the recipient of a curse.
+While Jay is all in for boys, sleeping with her new date, Hugh, becomes a nightmare after she learns that she has been the recipient of a curse.
 As a result of this, she will now have a supernatural shape-shifting entity follow her at all times, and if it catches up to her, it will kill her.
 She can only get rid of it if she has sexual intercourse with someone else.
 So Jay is in a race against time to find a way to get rid of the curse while continuously defending herself from the sinister being.
 You can stream the film here.

 13. Lovelace (2013)